-Recommended Solution: Explain that we want to know on how many days in the past 30 days they took a prescription opioid drug that was not prescribed to them, or they took a prescription opioid drug that was prescribed to them but took it differently (more frequently, higher dosage) than the way the doctor directed.
+Recommended Solution: Explain that we want to know on how many days in the past 30 days they took a prescription opioid drug that was not prescribed to them or they took a prescription opioid drug that was prescribed to them but took it differently (more frequently, higher dosage) than the way the doctor directed.

-32. Over the past 30 days, how many days, if any, did you use other prescription drugs without orders given to you by your doctor?
+30. Over the past 30 days, how many days, if any, did you use other prescription drugs without orders given to you by your doctor?
 Please exclude prescription opioid drugs.
-By other prescription drugs, we mean substances like barbiturates, benzodiazepines, sedatives, hypnotics, nonbenzo tranquilizers.
+By other prescription drugs, we mean substances like barbiturates, benzodiazepines, sedatives, hypnotics, non-benzo tranquilizers.

 Recommended Solution: Tell participants we are interested in the number of days they used prescription drugs other than opioid drugs without a doctor's orders, not the number of occasions.
-Reiterate that questionnaires are anonymous and that no illegal behavior will be recorded with an individual's name or reported to a health care provider, law enforcement, or anyone else.
+Reiterate that questionnaires are anonymous and that no illegal behavior will be recorded with an individual's name or reported to a health care provider, law enforcement, parents/guardians, teachers, or anyone else.

-Potential Issue #2: Participants may not know what a prescription drug is.
+Potential Issue #2: Participants may not know what is meant by prescription drug.